elucidata/react-coffee/docs/abuse.md

       "actions or other things."
     )

-module.exports= SimpleResultItem.reactify()
+module.exports= SimpleResultItem.toComponent()
 ```

-Bear in mind that when `reactify()` is called it creates and returns a React component.
+Bear in mind that when `toComponent()` is called it creates and returns a React component.
 So you won't be able to use `super` in any overridden methods.
 Other than that, it should work as expected.